 Steve and Paul run the business and are the client facing front of the company – they deliver the brand experience.
 So, we thought it would be helpful to give you an insight into what they are like:

-Steve
+Steve is recognised as one of Australia’s leading tenant representatives.
+He sits on property industry committees to represent the views of tenants and is regularly quoted in the press.
+Whilst seeing learning as a lifelong pursuit, he looks to ‘give back’ by presenting at a variety of industry-based courses.

+Outside of work, Steve has competed in many extreme running events and has completed 40 marathons, including the gruelling 250km Marathon des Sable in Morocco.

 Paul loves travelling, enjoys skiing and mountain biking and takes an enthusiastic approach to everything he does.
 He gets on well with both tenants and landlords, helping them to explore new opportunities.
 He is passionate about recycling building and office materials and has led initiatives in the Sydney market to promote sustainability.

+Paul and Steve will be fitting out the new Kernel office with a deliberate ‘pop up’ feel to it, with high end but reused furniture and fittings, within a ‘raw’ enclosure.

 After years of experience in the industry, Steve and Paul are looking forward to running their own independent business.
 This enables them to focus on particular projects or opportunities, such as lending free desk space to start-ups, working on socially responsible ventures and incorporating a sense of ‘giving back’ through their work.

+Timing

+The project duration is 10 days and we are keen to proceed quickly with the winning designer to a final logo.
+Our company will be trading from early July, and we will want to print our business cards and materials as soon as possible.

 Project Duration

 10 days